Ethen-007/Cryptic_Canvas/README.md

-Clone the repo

-Add models

-streamlit account

-pip install opencv

-python 3.7

-pip install streamlit

-If you want to publish the web

-streamlit run main.py

 # CRYPTO CANVAS - The Ultimate Image Colorizer

 Welcome to the Image Colorizer project!
 Our tool allows you to effortlessly add vibrant color to your images and videos.
-Whether you want to bring old black-and-white photos to life or simply enhance the colors in your existing media, our image colorizer has you covered.
+Whether you want to bring old black-and-white photos to life or simply enhance the colors in your existing media, Cryptic Canvas has you covered.

 ## Introduction

-This README provides an overview of the features, usage instructions, and contact information for our Image Colorizer project.
+This README provides an overview of the features, usage instructions, and contact information for our project.
 Read on to learn how you can easily colorize your images and videos with our intuitive platform.

 ## Features

-Our Image Colorizer offers several convenient options for colorizing your content:
+Cryptic Canvas offers several convenient options for colorizing your content:

 1. **Upload Images:** Simply upload your black-and-white or grayscale images to our platform and watch them come to life with color.